 - Best Life Quotes to get you Excited About Life Again [With Photos]

 - 49 Best Friendship Quotes – Short Quotes About True Friends

 - 50 Inspirational Work Quotes for Employees, Freelancers, and Entrepreneurs

 - DREAM BIG: 98 Best Dreaming Big Quotes To Make You More Motivated

 - 50 Best Beach Quotes for Instagram Captions

 11. It is not down on any map, true places never are. – Herman Melville

 I am enthralled with waterfalls.
 I chase them whenever I can.
-They’re often in enchanting fairy-tale setting in the woods except that it’s not a fairy-tale theater setting.
+They’re often in enchanting fairy-tale settings in the woods except that it’s not a fairy-tale theater setting.
 It might be an enchanted place for real, or not.
-Either way most of them cannot be found in maps.
+Either way, most of them cannot be found on maps.
 And those that are found in maps are often converted to resorts or tourist stops.
 True places are like these uncharted beauty spots.
 It could be a spot in a nearby garden.
-It could be your favorite rock, or a campsite near a lake.
+It could be your favorite rock or a campsite near a lake.
 That one true thing about these places is how you connected to the spirit of the place and that connection, can’t be labeled on a physical map.